 Guide to UK train travel

-If this is your first time traveling by train in the UK we recommend that you read our complete guide to rail travel in the UK which contains practical, no-nonsense advice.
+If this is your first time travelling by train in the UK we recommend that you read our complete guide to rail travel in the UK which contains practical, no-nonsense advice.

 In it, you will find the answers to some of the commonly asked questions such as: